Explaining Adoption Living Expenses

 And How American Adoptions Regulates Them

-Why Are Birth Mothers Entitled to Living Expenses?
+Why Are Prospective Birth Mothers Entitled to Living Expenses?

-Living expenses are not a way of paying the birth mother for choosing adoption; living expenses are a way of subsidizing her income and providing financial assistance during her pregnancy if she needs it.
+Part of this shift toward birth mothers in adoption has been the introduction of adoptive families providing for some of the prospective birth mother’s pregnancy-related needs during the adoption process.
+This is not a way of paying the birth mother for choosing adoption; rather, living expenses are a way of subsidizing her income and providing financial assistance during her pregnancy if she needs it.

 How Does American Adoptions Handle Living Expenses?

-If you have more questions about living expenses, or why birth mothers receive living expenses and how American Adoptions regulates them, call 1-800-ADOPTION or click the following to receive free adoption information.
+If you have more questions about living expenses, why birth mothers receive living expenses or American Adoptions’ Risk-Sharing Program that protects the financial investment of adoptive families, you can request more free adoption information at any time.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.